 Over-relying on InMail.

-Asking for the meeting in the “first touch.”
+Asking for the meeting in the first touch message.

 Point blank: Most sellers ask too much, too fast … too big an ask.
 Instead, ask for a conversation … a discussion that may-or-may-not lead to a meeting.

 Are you rushing the meeting?
 Think about it.
 Instead, qualify that meeting using email.